danielhatton/eights/README.md

 # Contact

-Daniel Hatton can be contacted on <daniel.hatton@plymouth.ac.uk>
+Daniel Hatton can be contacted on <dan.hatton@physics.org>.
-or at
-Autonomous Marine Systems Group,
-School of Engineering,
-University of Plymouth,
-Plymouth,
-UK.
-PL4 8AA

 # Description